Bún Thịt Nướng (Vietnamese Grilled Pork Noodle Bowl)

 • 1 tablespoon honey

-• 2 teaspoons Chinese five spice seasoning
+• 2 teaspoons Chinese five spice powder

 • 2 tablespoons avocado oil

-• 2 Thai chili peppers (optional)
+• 2 Thai chili peppers, finely minced (optional)

 For the Noodle Bowl

-• Vermicelli noodles
+• Rice vermicelli noodles

-• pickled carrots and daikon
+• Pickled carrots and daikon

-• sliced cucumber
+• Sliced cucumber

-• lettuce, mint, bean sprouts
+• Lettuce, mint, bean sprouts

-• nuoc cham (fish sauce)
+• Nuoc cham (Vietnamese dipping sauce)

 Instructions